 So valuable are these natural resources - which have long lured investors from around the world - it seems pertinent to ask whether their abundance may have contributed to the sense of ‘entitlement' she cites.
 Dr Ramphele, though, refuses to see them as anything other than a blessing.
 “It's not the resources that are a problem, but really the management of the resources,” she says.
 “Look at Norway.
 They have turned their oil resources into wealth for their future generations.
 The same with Botswana - former leaders were aware of the country's diamonds but they refused to let anyone start to mine them until they were clear about how the resources were going to be managed.”

 Nonetheless, she says that improving governance in Africa is a two-way street.
-Citizens, too, need to recognise the gravity of their role in holding policymakers to account.
-“Too many still accept being treated as subjects, rather than citizens,” she says.
-“It's not only the leaders' conduct - it is citizens accepting this position.
+Communities, too, need to recognise the gravity of their role in holding policymakers to account.
+“Too many still accept being treated as subjects, rather than people,” she says.
+“It's not only the leaders' conduct - it is communities accepting this position.
 Many will tell you that if they don't, then they run the risk of being abused.
 But for governments to be truly accountable, the word ‘citizens' needs to be more operative in Africa.
 This will help prevent leaders opting to stay in power, irrespective of the democratic wishes of their people.”

 Shine a light

 Among the many chapters in Dr Ramphele's cv is a stint on the board of the Mo Ibrahim Foundation, an organisation dedicated to enhancing good governance and leadership across Africa.
 The foundation provides an annual statistical assessment of the quality of governance in every African country, and also awards a prize for a former head of state or government who has achieved excellence in leadership.
 Dr Ramphele says that these standards are met when there has been a shift in the mindset of leadership, citing Cape Verde's story as a case in point.